lsauer/vector-js/README.md

 **vector-js**
 =========

-**vector-op.js** is a small module to facilitate limited 3D vector arithmetics based on unsigned 8 bit integers (`UInt8`).
+**vector.js** is a small module to facilitate limited 3D vector arithmetics based on unsigned 8 bit integers (`UInt8`).
 The module emulates operator overloading in JavaScript and show its limitations in the context of an included tutorial and well documented sources.

-Check out the [documentation](http://lsauer.github.com/vector-js/vector-op.html) to learn more about using and extending *vector-js*
+See the [documentation](http://lsauer.github.com/vector-js/vector-op.html) to learn more about using and extending *vector-js*.

 ## Demo